PilotGuy772/NotePlayer/README.md

 # Note Player

+*Attention Mr. George!*
+I am going to start breaking the rules in this project!!!
+Revision 4705e21 is the latest one that I can guarantee will follow all the class rules; that one should be my final submission on BuildCI as well.

 This is my NotePlayer project for my AP Computer Science A course.
 It's a simple Java program that uses `javax.sound.midi` to play notes using MIDI by interpreting a goofy syntax in a console interface.

 ## Syntax